DTUMLOPS/PROJECT/reports/README.md

 >
 > Answer:

 For configuration management of train.yaml and evaluate.yaml files used for the operation of our experiment, we rely on Hydra for that purpose.
 YAML files hold information like the path and configuration settings that specify whether the experiment uses a train with a specific configuration for parameters: batch size and learning rate epochs.
-For example, in order to run the training experiment, we just have to mention a configuration file overriding the parameters through command-line that we need for a particular experiment, batch size, or data split.
+In order to run the training experiment, we just have to mention a configuration file overriding the parameters through command-line that we need for a particular experiment or data split.
 Using Hydra, several configurations of experiments can be maintained and run rather efficiently, applying all the different settings.

 ### Question 13